denten-courses/computing-context/experiments/2-weasel/2-weasel-words.md

 English words to derive true weasels.

 Submit your annotated code (.py) along with your results (.csv).
-Write a paragraph (early in your code comments) describing your model.
+Write a paragraph (as a comment on top of your code) describing your model.
 What assumptions or biases does it imply?
-Once you get results, write a few sentences (in your code comments, towards the end of the file) describing any insights you gained from your results.
+Once you get results, write a few sentences describing any insights you gained from your results.
 What are the weasel words common to the class?
 How do the class results differ from your personal ones?
 Were you able to improve on our model in WWI?